 Our members growing concern about energy is clear as the calls and questions we receive have increased dramatically.
 Claverack members want to know about alternative energy sources and distributed generation (having your energy source interconnected to Claverack’s grid).
 At the individual level, people are inquiring about many types of alternative energy distributed generation sources, large and small, wind, solar, bio-digesters etc., and they are asking for many different reasons.
 Some people are concerned about the environment, others about depleting fossil fuel resources.
 Still others are wondering if they will save money and some are even thinking about making a profit.

 Claverack, along with our statewide organization, the Pennsylvania Rural Electric Association and Allegheny Electric Cooperative has worked hard to revise existing technical policies and procedures and develop new ones for interconnecting distributed generation to our system.
-We have also had the chance to work with some members who have moved forward with planning and even implementing some type of alternative energy generation.
+We have also had the chance to work with members who have moved forward with planning and implementing some type of alternative energy generation.

 One important thing we have learned is that if you are considering installing an alternative energy system, it is important to get the facts up front from reputable sources.
 There is a lot of information (and mis-information) available.
 Ask questions like how much it will cost to install, how much maintenance is required and what you can realistically expect financially.
 Then you can make sound decisions that meet your goals for the project.